-My group learning how to use an engineering level. |
+My group learning how to use an engineering level.

 The final week of this course began in Pensacola.
 On Monday we were supposed to go kayaking around Bayou Texar, but sadly we got rained out.
 Instead we drove around the Bayou collecting water quality samples at different sites within the watershed.
 On Tuesday we explored Carpenter Creek with Barbara Albrecht.
 She knows everything there is to know about the ecosystem of the creek and has studied how different things affect it.
 We saw how important the entire region around the creek is to the whole ecosystem and how people are setting themselves up for failure by building in these areas.
 Creek systems are meant to move and change by flooding and eroding overtime.
 This has caused problems for the bridges and buildings people have near the creek.
 I enjoyed learning about the creek system because I didn't think much about how the creek impacts a much larger area than just the creek itself.

-Some of the coral being studied at the EPA. |
+Some of the coral being studied at the EPA.

-My van group on our way to different sites along the creek. |
+My van group on our way to different sites

 The second half of our adventures on Thursday included going to the EPA lab stationed in Pensacola.
 We got an inside look at the different projects they are working on, as well as some of the equipment they use out in the field.
 It was very interesting to see how they do the work they do there and I was quite interested in the current projects they had going on.
 Seeing how a government run lab operates was something I never thought I would get a chance to see.
 Then to finish up our last day out in the field a small group of us went seining for fish in some seagrass beds.
 On Friday we took our last assessment and summed up the whole course.